 While it may sound that not feeling hungry at all is what you need if you’re trying to lose weight, it’s not.
 As with most things in life, balance is essential when it comes to your appetite, and neither too much nor too little is a good thing.
 If you’re struggling to eat, it can be easy to forget to eat the nutritious food you need to keep your metabolism running smoothly.
 Without the fuel it needs, your body will slow down, meaning that any food you do eat will not be turned into energy as efficiently, resulting in slower weight loss.
 Not eating enough is one of the reasons that people experience difficulty losing weight on phentermine, as we explain here.
 And, many of the people who have left phentermine reviews state that they found they had to eat to lose weight.
-Even if you do manage to lose weight on phentermine while eating very little, when your prescription finishes you will regain your appetite and, without having learned healthy eating habits, you are most likely to regain the weight you lost as well, as reported by this forum user.
+Even if you do manage to lose weight on phentermine while eating very little, when your prescription finishes you will regain your appetite and, without having learned healthy eating habits, you are most likely to regain the weight you lost as well.

 Ideally, phentermine will reduce your appetite but you should still experience regular hunger throughout the day, acting as a cue for you to eat a healthy meal or snack.
 If phentermine isn’t suppressing your appetite at all, or as some users report, actually making you hungrier, then you should speak to your doctor.
 It could be that phentermine is not right for you or that your prescription needs to be altered in some way.